-Presentation not only involves your attire but also your appearance. which must impress your clients, investors, and customers so here are important tips you must know:
+Presentation not only involves your attire but also your appearance, so here are important tips you must know:

 Here are some tips you must know:

 - Workwear should be of good quality, neatly pressed and should fit well.
-The darker the suit, the more formal it is.
+The darker the clothing, the more formal it is.

 - When in doubt, remember it is always better to be overdressed than underdressed.
-While overdressing means that you can always later roll up your sleeves or take off the jacket, with underdressing, however, there’s no such room.
-In case there’s an urgent meeting suddenly or an important video conference or suppose you need to head over for a formal dinner there’s nothing that you can do to hide the wrinkled top and ripped jeans and sandals other than drive back home to change.
+While overdressing means that you can always later roll up your sleeves or take off the blazer, with underdressing, however, there’s no such room.
+In case there’s an urgent meeting suddenly or an important video conference or suppose you need to head over for a formal dinner there’s nothing that you can do to hide the wrinkled top and ripped jeans and sandals (other than return home to change).

 - If you’re a new employee, ask HR department what employees are expected to wear to work when you receive the job offer.

 - Look at what your boss and other successful employees wear to work.
 Your observations will tell you about the proper and expected business attire for your workplace.

 - Avoid distracting patterns and colors, as these give an informal look and divert attention.
 Also, outfits that are too revealing, or suggestive could send wrong signals.

 - The length of your garment, jewellery and tattoos could be a cause of concern by the company HR.
 While tattoos can be easily hidden, in the end, it depends on you, so you may want to explore organizations that allow such freedom of self-expression.
 While it is certainly necessary to follow any existing dress codes for professional events, you should also feel comfortable and confident in your clothes.